Academic Editor and Proofreader services

 Medium (standard) copyediting involves checking for style, consistency, and relationships between text and graphics (such as figures, tables, photographs and their respective captions).

-Light copyediting is similar to editorial proofreading, but also involves a review of grammar in the document.
+Light copyediting is similar to editorial proofreading, but also involves a review of sentence structure in the document.

-Proofreading: I do a careful check to ensure that there are no spelling or punctuation mistakes in the thesis or paper.
-Although word processing programs can pick up many spelling and syntax errors (often referred to as a ‘soft’ edit), they cannot read for context and therefore can either miss or ‘miscorrect’ spelling in certain contexts.
+Proofreading: We do a careful check to ensure that there are no spelling or punctuation mistakes in the thesis or paper.
+Although word processing programs can pick up many spelling and syntax errors, they cannot read for context and therefore can either miss or ‘miscorrect’ spelling, in certain contexts.

 Proofreading and copy editing includes:

 - correcting spelling, punctuation and grammatical errors or providing options for improving grammar;

 - suggesting where different words, such as synonyms, could be used to better effect;

 - checking for use and consistency of the correct tense and person;